 An attack on Hill 971 by the 4th Brigade was planned for 8 August.
 Before the battalions including the 14th Battalion took up their positions for their advance, there was a church service in Reserve Gully where the battalion had been located since the start of August.

 They then began an advance to Hill 971.

 After he was discharged from the army, John got work in the hotel trade.
-On 10 January 1918, he was living at the Mechanics Hotel in Bourke Street, Melbourne.
-In 1919, he was at Victoria Hotel Macarthur.
-On the 1919 Electoral Roll, his occupation at that time was given as billiard hall proprietor.
+On 10 January 1918, he was living at the Mechanics Hotel in Bourke Street, Melbourne but by 1919, he was back in the Western District.
+The 1919 Electoral Roll listed him as living at the Victoria Hotel, Macarthur with his occupation given as billiard hall proprietor.

 Margaret Mills died at Hamilton in 1923 and by 1925, John was back in Melbourne living and working as a barman at the Greyhound Hotel at 1 Brighton Road, St Kilda.
 He later moved to 126 Barkly Street, St Kilda.

-It appears John never fully recovered from his broken leg.
+John possibly never fully recovered from his war injuries.
 He returned to the Caufield Repatriation Hospital where he died on 13 April 1930 aged thirty-five.
 He was buried at the Cheltenham Cemetery.